-Ex 4.4 - A general purpose committee may establish a social media account (e.g., Facebook, X [formerly known as Twitter], Tumblr) to engage in campaign activity, such as posts or tweets to support candidates and ballot measures.
+Ex 4.4 - A general purpose committee may establish a social media account (e.g., Facebook, Twitter, Tumblr) to engage in campaign activity, such as posts or tweets to support candidates and ballot measures.
 See Chapter 9 for information about required disclosure for advertisements.